Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 Penalty fares are in operation across all TransPennine Express routes except for journeys into and within Scotland as they have a different legal system.
 Also stations such as Habrough, Crowle and Ravensthorpe which don’t have ticket purchasing facilities.

-Yes unless you had no means to purchase one.
+You will be given the option to pay immediately or pay within 21 days following the day of issue, to avoid administration costs being added.
 All our staff will have the information to hand regarding no facilities or even faulty facilities.

 You won’t be liable to a Penalty Fare and as above our Revenue Protection staff will be aware and will use their discretion.